igrishaev/pg2/docs/json.md

 If you read that row using another connection with a default object mapper, the data is returned without expanding tags.

-## Utility pg.json namespace
+## Utility `pg.json` namespace

-PG2 provides an utility namespace for JSON encoding and decoding.
-You can use it for files, HTTP API, etc. If you already have PG2 in the project, there is no need to plug in Cheshire or another JSON library.
+`PG2` provides utility namespace for JSON encoding and decoding.
+You can use it for files, HTTP API, etc. If you already have `PG2` in the project, there is no need to plug in Cheshire or another JSON library.
 The namespace is `pg.json`:

 ~~~clojure